andrejbauer/mathematics-and-computation/_posts/2010-09-28-how-eff-handles-built-in-effects.md

 ### But I want my programs to be pure!

 You are out of luck then.
-If a program is _absolutely_ pure, you need not run it since it won&#8217;t cause an observable effect.
+If a program is _absolutely_ pure, you need not run it since it won't cause an observable effect.
 Even in Haskell the program is required to be in the `IO` monad.
 After all, the only way for a program to communicate with the outside world is through a computational effect.

 It is a good idea to concentrate all real-world computational effects just in one place, without cheating, and treat them in the same way as user-defined effects, as far as that is feasible.
 It should then be possible to devise a type system which can guarantee that certain effects do not happen, just like in Haskell.
 The algebraic semantics of eff is such a type system, but at a semantic level.
 What we need now is a useful implementation of it.